smartass08/Service-accounts-to-google-groups/README.md

-This method is for generating ServiceAccounts from regular gsuite and adding them to personal google group
+This method is for generating ServiceAccounts from cloud.google.com and adding them to personal google groups.